LiaoChinTe/netsquid-simulation/VBQC/VBQC_3qb/README.md

 0. Hardware configuration.
 1. Randomly form a bit stream roundType filled by d ones and N-d zero.
-2. Loop through the roundType and implement computatinal UBQC if the value is 1.
+2. Loop through the roundType and implement computatinal BQC if the value is 1.
-Otherwise implement Verifiable UBQC.
+Otherwise implement Verifiable BQC.
 Count the failed cases in verifiable cases.
 3. Report abort if numbers of failed case > Threshold.
 4. If not failed, compute the Hamming weight of the string output.
 5. If the Hamming weight < d/2 set final output to 0.
 Set it to 1 otherwise.